Chollo king Bans Expensive Weddings And Henna Parties To Preserve Cultural Values

 Proponents argue that the decision will help reduce the financial strain on families and promote a return to the deep cultural practices that have long defined the Chollo people.

-“It’s a step in the right direction,” said one of the youth from chollo kingdom.
+“It’s a step in the right direction,” said one of the youths from the Cholla Kingdom on African Heritage TV.

 “Weddings and henna parties should reflect our history and not be a competition for wealth and materialism.
 By focusing on what truly matters, family, unity, and respect, we can create a stronger community,” he said.